 There is interest in population statistics for the built-up areas in Scotland as they are generally more identifiable as the traditional towns and cities of Scotland than administrative areas such as Council areas, much of which consists of land that is not built up.
-The General Register Office for Scotland (GROS) uses information about postcodes (some 140,000 in Scotland) to define 'settlements' and 'localities' as good approximations to built up areas.
+The National Records of Scotland (NRS) uses information about postcodes (some 140,000 in Scotland) to define 'settlements' and 'localities' as good approximations to built up areas.

-GROS maintains data on unit postcodes, including a boundary enclosing all of the addresses assigned to the postcode.
-These postcode areas are used as "building bricks" in the definition of settlements.
+NRS maintains data on unit postcodes, including a boundary enclosing all of the addresses assigned to the postcode.
+These postcode areas are used as 'building bricks' in the definition of settlements.

 Once the postcodes are defined as high or low density, the population estimates in contiguous high density postcodes are joined together to form the built-up areas of Scotland.
 Where the population is 500 or more, the area is defined as a 'settlement'.